spoulson/Chatmore/README.markdown

 ### Client
  - Browser supporting HTML5.
- - Tested on browsers on Windows: Firefox 6+, Chrome 13+, IE9, Safari on Windows.
+ - Tested on browsers on Windows: Firefox 5+, Chrome 13+, IE9, Safari 5.1.

 INSTALLATION
 ------------

 - Copy all files to a web hosted directory.
 - Customize settings in config.php.
-- In a browser access the directory's associated URL.
+- In a browser, access the directory's associated URL.

 LICENSING
 ---------